axelitus/fuel-pkg-history/README.md

 ##### use_full_post (type: bool, default: false)

 Whether to save the full post data in the entry or just the post data hash.

+##### exclude (type: array, default: array())

+An array of uri's to be excluded from history registration (filtered).
+The special routes \_root\_ and \_404\_ can be used in this array, they'll get automatically converted to their actual value (from the routes.php config file).
+For the \_404\_ special route the value in the routes config file will be used.
+For the\ _root\_ special route the value in the routes config file will be used and another empty item will be added (as it is root).
+Also a controller-only uri will be added if the 2nd segment of the route's config is 'index').

 ### Driver specifics